Frequently Asked Questions

-Not everyone agrees which words should be allowed, especially in some foreign languages.
+Not everyone agrees which words should be allowed.
 If you've selected the 'Flexible' vocabulary option and you try to play an unknown word, the computer will ask if you want to allow it anyway.
 You can also disallow words which are played by the computer.
 If you can't resist deliberately cheating, select 'Vocabulary:Strict' instead.

 - What is the 'Tile Allocation' setting?

 This setting determines which tiles are drawn from the bank when a player's rack is re-filled:

 - 'Random' (best for hardcore players) - tiles will be allocated entirely at random.
 This can be challenging as you will sometimes get lots of vowels or lots of consonants.

 - 'Balanced' (recommended for most players) - the computer will try to issue a good mix of both vowels and consonants.
 However, it doesn't take your existing tiles into account, so you must still choose your words carefully to avoid accumulating too many letters of the same type.

 - 'Helpful' (best for newbies) - the computer will help your luck by choosing a mix of letters that complement the tiles you already have.
 Your rack will have fewer duplicates, and a more consistent mix of vowels and consonants.
 When swapping, you will also be less likely to re-draw tiles with the same letters.

 You can allow yourself as many hints per game as you like.
 When you tap the 'hint' button, the computer will suggest a word you could make.
 How it displays the word depends on the type of hint you've selected on the Options menu:

 - 'Position Only' - you are shown where to place tiles, but not which letters to use.